pulumi/examples/google-native-ts-k8s-ruby-on-rails-postgresql/README.md

 [![Deploy](https://get.pulumi.com/new/button.svg)](https://app.pulumi.com/new?template=https://github.com/pulumi/examples/tree/master/gcp-ts-k8s-ruby-on-rails-postgresql/infra)

-# Containerized Ruby on Rails App Delivery on GCP-Native
+# Containerized Ruby on Rails App Delivery using the Google Native Pulumi Provider

 This example is a full end to end example of delivering a containerized Ruby on Rails application.
 It

 -   Provisions a [Google Kubernetes Engine (GKE)](https://cloud.google.com/kubernetes-engine/) cluster
 -   Provisions a fully managed Google Cloud SQL PostgreSQL database
--   Builds a containerized Ruby on Rails container image, and publishes it to Docker Hub
+-   Builds a containerized Ruby on Rails container image, and publishes it to the Google Container Registry
 -   Deploys that container image as a Kubernetes Service inside of the provisioned GKE cluster

 All of these happen behind a single `pulumi up` command, and are expressed in just a handful of TypeScript.